 Description & History

-The Pratt Museum is the only natural history museum in the 25,600-square-mile area of the Kenai Peninsula.
+The Pratt Museum is the only interdisciplinary museum in the 25,600-square-mile area of the Kenai Peninsula.
 It serves a regional population of more than 40,000 and hosts around 30,000 visitors each year.
 Indoor exhibits focus on art, natural history, native cultures, homesteading, fishing, and marine ecology.
-Additional attractions are Alaskan wildlife, salt-water aquaria and a fine Museum store.
-Outdoor exhibits include the historic Harrington cabin, botanical garden and forest nature trail enlivened by summer and permanent art installations.
+Outdoor exhibits include the historic Harrington cabin, botanical and homestead gardens, and a natural, forested trail system enlivened by summer and permanent art installations.

 Samuel Leon & Vega Anderson Pratt

 The Pratt Museum is built on land donated by Sam and Vega Pratt.
 Sam’s collection helped inspire the founding of the Homer Society of Natural History in 1955, over a decade before the group created the Museum.
 The Society voted to honor their contribution by naming the Museum for the Pratts.

 Sam Pratt was born in Woodland, Illinois on November 15, 1889.
 He came to Alaska in 1934.
 After moving to Homer in 1936, he met and married Vega Anderson.
 Sam worked as a fox farmer and commercial fisherman, then in 1947 Sam and Vega, both artists, began Vega’s Art and Gift Shop.
 They sold art supplies and a variety of merchandise, much like a miniature department store.